silkfire/word-flip-app/README.md

 $ git clone https://github.com/silkfire/word-flip-app.git
 ```

-The default address to the API from the app server container is `http://api:8080` but this can be tailored to suit your particular requirements in the `docker-compose.yml` file by changing the `API_URL` environment variable.
+The default address to the API from the app server container is `http://api:8080` but this can be tailored to suit your particular requirements in the `docker-compose.yml` file by changing the `VITE_API_URL` environment variable.

 Run the Composer to build the images of the web API, database and the client, respectively: